webdev-cals-arizona-edu/vueaflet/packages/core/README.md

  - Project is dependent on leaflet 1.3.3 above; use `import * as Leaflet from 'leaflet'`
  - `createVueafletStore` is deprecated, see [Getting Started](#getting-started)

+ > BREAKING CHANGES going to v2.0.0

+ - `leaflet` needs to be installed separately

 ### Table of Contents
  - [Getting Started](#getting-started)
  - [Quick Start Guide](#quick-start-guide)